Serves data files to or writes data files out from Greenplum Database segments.

 For readable external tables, gpfdist parses and serves data files evenly to all the segment instances in the Greenplum Database system when users SELECT from the external table.
 For writable external tables, gpfdist accepts parallel output streams from the segments when users INSERT into the external table, and writes to an output file.

-For readable external tables, if load files are compressed using gzip or bzip2 (have a .gz or .bz2 file extension), gpfdist uncompresses the files automatically before loading provided that gunzip or bunzip2 is in your path.
+For readable external tables, if load files are compressed using gzip or bzip2 (have a .gz or .bz2 file extension), gpfdist uncompresses the data while loading the data (on the fly).
+For writable external tables, gpfdist compresses the data using gzip if the target file has a .gz extension.

 Most likely, you will want to run gpfdist on your ETL machines rather than the hosts where Greenplum Database is installed.
 To install gpfdist on another host, simply copy the utility over to that host and add gpfdist to your $PATH.